 When we come to that realization and stop looking to divide each other and come together as a people that’s what will make America great.

 The U.S. Department of Veterans Affairs (VA) states that about 12% of the adult homeless population are veterans.
 The majority are single, live in urban areas, and suffer from mental illness, alcohol and substance abuse, or co-occurring disorders.

-While unemployment rates for veterans has steadily declined over the past few years, to rates lower than the general population, data shows that post-9/11 veterans have struggled find work more than the general workforce and more than troops who served in previous eras of conflict.
+While unemployment rates for veterans have steadily declined over the past few years, to rates lower than the general population, data shows that post-9/11 veterans have struggled to find work more than the general workforce and more than troops who served in previous eras of conflict.
 About 9 percent of former service members from Iraq and Afghanistan were unemployed in 2013, compared to about 6.6 percent of veterans overall and 7.2 percent of non-veterans.

-If you own a business or know someone who owns a business help a veteran find a job;
+If you own a business or know someone who owns a business, help a veteran find a job;

-If you’re a landlord, realtor or know someone who is help a homeless veteran find a home;
+If you’re a landlord, realtor, or know someone who is, help a homeless veteran find a home;

-Become a big brother, big sister, or mentor to someone who lost their Father, Mother, Brother or Sister as a result of their service to this country;
+Become a big brother, big sister, or mentor to someone who lost their Father, Mother, Brother, or Sister as a result of their service to this country;

 Volunteer at the local VA hospital:

-Remember for those who serve and their families the battle doesn’t end when they come home sadly it’s just beginning let’s help make it easier for them.
+Remember, the battle doesn’t end when they come home for those who serve and their families.
+Sadly, it’s just beginning; let’s help make it easier for them.